justinas/nosurf/README.md

 0. Find an issue that bugs you / open a new one.
 1. Discuss.
-2. Branch off the `develop` branch, commit, test.
+2. Branch off, commit, test.
 3. Make a pull request / attach the commits to the issue.